sky150/obsidian-image-embedder/README.md

    ```
 4. The built plugin will be in the `dist` folder

+## Support

+For issues or suggestions, [open an issue](https://github.com/sky150/obsidian-image-embedder/issues) on GitHub.

+If you find this plugin useful, consider [buying me a coffee](https://www.buymeacoffee.com/sky150).

 ## License

 MIT License - see LICENSE file for details

-## Support

-If you encounter any issues or have suggestions, please [open an issue](https://github.com/yourusername/obsidian-image-embedder/issues) on GitHub.